stackitcloud/stackit-cli/docs/stackit_beta_sqlserverflex_user_describe.md

 ### Synopsis

 Shows details of an SQLServer Flex user.
-The user password is hidden inside the "host" field and replaced with asterisks, as it is only visible upon creation.
+The user password is only visible upon creation.
 You can reset it by running:
   $ stackit beta sqlserverflex user reset-password USER_ID --instance-id INSTANCE_ID

 ```